useIceberg/iceberg-editor/README.md

 1. Download or clone this GitHub repository into your local site's `wp-content/plugins` directory
 2. Browse to the folder using the command line
-3. Run `npm setup` to install dependencies
+3. Run `npm install` to install dependencies
 4. Run `npm start` for development

 ## Contributing